 The primary goal of a formal trail system is to enable people to enjoy a natural environment, whilst simultaneously minimizing the amount of human-induced impact to the area in question.
 When large numbers of hikers skirt bogs, cut switchbacks and take short cuts this objective is fundamentally compromised.

 Shoes can be cleaned.
 You can dry your feet at day’s end.
 Damaged vegetation and erosion are not so easily remedied.
 The solution?
 Simple.
-If you are walking on a trail, irrespective of whether it is muddy or not, suck it up and stick to the path.
-Channel your inner Buddhist and follow the “middle way.”
+If you are walking on a trail, irrespective of whether it is muddy, wet or circuitous, suck it up and channel your inner-Buddhist, i.e., follow the “middle way.”